 According to recent guidelines from the American Urological Association (AUA), a testosterone level of at least 300 nanograms per deciliter (ng/dL) is normal for a man.
 A man with a testosterone level below 300 ng/dL should be diagnosed with low testosterone.

-For women ages 19 and up, normal testosterone levels range from 8 to 60 ng/dL, according to Mayo Clinic Laboratories.
+For women ages 19 and up, normal testosterone levels range from 15 to 70 ng/dL.

 Testosterone levels reach their peak around age 18 or 19 before declining throughout the remainder of adulthood.